Who Blocked Me on Twitter? Manual Ways & X Block Checkers

 It is essential to understand why someone might block you.
 But you can’t get the exact number of people who block you.
 Here are some common reasons why Twitter won’t let your accounts:

-- Sending too many spammy messages or tweets on any person’s Twitter account can get you blocked.
+• Sending too many spammy messages or tweets to any person’s Twitter account can get you blocked.

-- Hurtful or offensive comments by a user’s Twitter may lead to being blocked.
+• Hurtful or offensive comments by a user on Twitter may lead to being blocked.

-- Liking, commenting, or messaging someone on Twitter who isn’t interested might lead to a blocked you on X.
+• Liking, commenting, or messaging someone on Twitter who isn’t interested might lead to a block on X.

 Limitations of Twitter’s Block Features